historyJen/History-Detective/README.md

 # History-Detective
-Teaching our real history and somwhow making it entertaining
+Teaching our real history and somehow making it entertaining

 Challenging white "supremacy" and brainwashing